Next-to-next-to-leading power corrections to unpolarized Semi-Inclusive Deep Inelastic Scattering: Numerical estimates and comparisons

 The COMPASS Collaboration measured $\cos \phi_h$ asymmetries in Ref.~\cite{COMPASS:2014kcy} defined as

-and the measurements are performed for $h^\pm$ hadrons produced in the scattering of muons at 160 GeV on deuterium target.
+where the measurements were performed for $h^\pm$ hadrons produced in the scattering of 160~GeV muons off a deuterium target.

-In~\fig{Acosphi_COMPASS} we compare our estimates for COMPASS data \cite{COMPASS:2014kcy}.
-Notice that COMPASS collaboration measures $h^\pm$ we approximate charged hadrons as charged pions $\pi^\pm$.
-One can see from~\fig{Acosphi_HERMES} and ~\fig{Acosphi_COMPASS} that NNLP contributions in the denominator reduce the size of the asymmetry and the asymmetries become closer to the measured ones.
-It is known that phenomenological description of $\cos \phi_h$ and $\cos 2 \phi_h$ modulation is difficult, see i.e. Ref.~\cite{Barone:2015ksa}.
-It is known that the asymmetry is dominated by the Cahn term (the first term in \eq{FUUcosphi-final}) and it was shown in Ref.~\cite{Barone:2015ksa} that in a simple parton model $\cos \phi_h$ asymmetries very sensitive to the widths of the distributions and very low values compared to our standard ones were found.
-In addition, in Ref.~\cite{Barone:2015ksa} the contribution from the Boer-Mulders functions was found to give negligible contribution to the asymmetries.
-Indeed, one can see from ~\fig{Acosphi_HERMES} and ~\fig{Acosphi_COMPASS} that the predicted difference between $\pi^+$ and $\pi^-$ which are predominantly due to Boer-Mulders contribution (the second term in \eq{FUUcosphi-final}) and have opposite trends compared to the experimental findings.
-We believe that a phenomenological analysis that takes into account NLP terms will improve the situation.
+In~\fig{Acosphi_COMPASS}, we compare our estimates with the COMPASS data~\cite{COMPASS:2014kcy}.
+Note that the COMPASS Collaboration measures $h^\pm$ hadrons; here, we approximate charged hadrons as charged pions, $\pi^\pm$.
+One can see from~\fig{Acosphi_HERMES} and~\fig{Acosphi_COMPASS} that next-to-next-to-leading-power (NNLP) contributions in the denominator reduce the size of the asymmetry, bringing the predictions closer to the measured values.

+It is well known that a phenomenological description of the $\cos \phi_h$ and $\cos 2\phi_h$ modulations is challenging (see, e.g., Ref.~\cite{Barone:2015ksa}).
+The asymmetry is dominated by the Cahn term (the first term in \eq{FUUcosphi-final}).
+It was shown in Ref.~\cite{Barone:2015ksa} that, within a simple parton model, the $\cos \phi_h$ asymmetry is highly sensitive to the widths of the transverse-momentum distributions, with significantly smaller values obtained compared to standard choices.
+In addition, Ref.~\cite{Barone:2015ksa} found that the contribution from the Boer–Mulders function is negligible.

+Indeed, as seen in~\fig{Acosphi_HERMES} and~\fig{Acosphi_COMPASS}, the predicted difference between $\pi^+$ and $\pi^-$, primarily driven by the Boer–Mulders contribution (the second term in \eq{FUUcosphi-final}), exhibits trends opposite to those observed experimentally.
+We therefore expect that a phenomenological analysis incorporating next-to-next-to-leading-power (NNLP) corrections will improve the overall description.